Skip to main content

 Tier Levels

 Tiers are predefined, contractual commitments that define your token conversion rate and usage volume.
-LiveRamp offers 12 tier levels, each with a different token conversion rate.
+LiveRamp offers multiple tier levels to choose from, each with a different token conversion rate.
 In general, the greater the volume of rows, the higher the tier level, and the better the conversion rate.

 Tier